lepczynski-cloud/Raspberry_pi_Waveshare_speedtest/README.md

 ## Raspberry Pi Speed Test Display on Waveshare 2.13 V4 e-Paper Screen

 This project runs a speed test using the speedtest-cli tool (https://github.com/sivel/speedtest-cli) and displays the results on a Waveshare 2.13 V4 Black, White, and Red e-Paper screen.
-The display is connected to a Raspberry Pi Zero 2 W. The speed test includes the ping, download, and upload speeds, which are extracted and shown in a formatted table on the e-Ink screen.
+The display is connected to a Raspberry Pi Zero 2 W. The display library comes from [this repository]( https://github.com/michaelbapst/Waveshare-2.13inch-E-Ink-display), the code is adapted to work with the *3 color e-Paper display Waveshare 2.13b V4*.
+The speed test includes the ping, download, and upload speeds, which are extracted and shown in a formatted table on the e-Ink screen.

 ## Hardware Setup:
 - Display: Waveshare 2.13 V4 Black, White, and Red e-Paper